 You can change the value in the Posted field without posting or unposting the document.
 All you have to do is change the field value and write a document.
 This can result in an unposted document with records.
 Note that if the Posted field is changed this way, the Posting() and UndoPosting() handlers are not called.
 These handlers accompany explicitly initiated posting and unposting processes, and not the fact that the Posted field was changed.

-On the other hand, flexibility of the Posted field and the posting process allows to implement more complex posting scenarios if necessary.
+On the other hand, the flexibility of the Posted field and the posting process allows implementing more complex posting scenarios if necessary.
 For instance, you can create a document in which some records are created in the posting process and some are entered manually by the user.